-On April 29, 2020, a securities class action case was filed in the United States District Court for the Southern District of New York against us and our CEO.
-The action is captioned Daniel Yannes, individually and on behalf of all others similarly situated, Plaintiff vs. SCWorx Corp. and Marc S. Schessel, Defendants.
+As previously disclosed, on April 29, 2020, a securities class action case was filed in the United States District Court for the Southern District of New York against us and our former CEO.
+The action is captioned Daniel Yannes, individually and on behalf of all others similarly situated vs. SCWorx Corp. and Marc S. Schessel, Subsequently, two additional class actions were filed in the same court (Leeburn v.
+SCWorx, et ano. and Leonard v.
+SCWorx et ano.) and thereafter, the three class actions were consolidated (the "Consolidated Class Action").
+The Consolidated Class Action alleged that our company and our former CEO misled investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits.